ExPixel/--OLD--Pyrite/README.md

 ![Pokemon Fire Red](https://raw.githubusercontent.com/ExPixel/Pyrite2/master/misc/screenshots/games/Pokemon-Fire-Red.png)

 **Don't mind the 12FPS, I ran this in debug mode.**
-**I'm too afraid to press start, so I'm not even sure how far through Fire Red the emulator can go right now.**

 More regarding the ARM Wrestler test in [here](https://github.com/ExPixel/Pyrite2/tree/master/misc/screenshots/arm-wrestler).
 **NOTE**: The first 4 LDM tests are supposed to fail (they do on real hardware.)